paddyhooper/FEMS_Arctic_LDG/README.md

 Sequencing reads are available from: https://www.ncbi.nlm.nih.gov/bioproject/PRJNA954357/.

 # Files for Scripts
-Files required for these scripts are contained in folder: 'data_files'.
+Files required for recreation of figures are contained in folder: 'data_files'.

 ****